 Describe and analyse the artwork (max.
 100 words):

-In the courtyard of the school-museums in Elliniko (Ioannina), a giant (15m) metal snake, holding ‘swallowed’ cans and bottles of soft drinks inside its perforated body, welcomes the visitors.
-In an area where nature is lavishly gifted with gurgling waters, high mountains, and intense vegetation, garbage is unfortunately not missing, a fact evidenced by the artist, who decides to collect and deposit them in his ecological sculptures (snake, tree).
-Giving a visual role to the litter, he highlights the consequences of abundant consumerism and environmental burden emphasizing the need for personal alertness.
+In the courtyard of the school-museum in Elliniko (Ioannina), a giant (15m) metal snake, its perforated body filled with ‘swallowed’ cans and soft drink bottles , welcomes the visitors.
+In an area gifted lavishly by nature with gurgling waters, high mountains, and lush vegetation, litter is unfortunately not lacking either.
+This situation is not lost on the artist, who decides to assign a visual role to the litter, by collecting and including it in his ecological sculptures (snake, tree).
+In so doing, he highlights the consequences of abundant consumerism and emphasizes the need for personal alertness to avoid unnecessary environmental burden.

 Relevance of artwork to SDGs (please specify which SDGs, max.
 100 words):

-The snake coexists with a tree made of iron and recyclable cans, bearing the inscription "protect nature," making clear the ecological message of recycling and environmental protection.
+The snake coexists with a tree made of iron and recyclable cans, bearing the inscription "protect nature," highlighting the ecological message of recycling and environmental protection.
 [SDGs 12 & 15]

 Relevance of artwork to the local context (max.
 50 words):

-The snake acquires in the villages of Epirus the unique role of protector of the land, following the ancient Greek tradition that recognized in this chthonic entity divine properties [e.g. python was the monstrous dragon-serpent set by Gaia (the Earth) to guard the sacred oracle of Delphi and Erichthonius, embodied as a sacred snake, guards the land in the basements of the Acropolis].
+In the villages of Epirus, the snake occupies the unique role of protector of the land.
+Ancient Greek tradition recognized divine properties in this chthonic being.
+For example, the python was the monstrous dragon-serpent set by Gaia (the Earth) to guard the sacred oracle of Delphi.
+The legendary King, Erichthonius, embodied as a sacred snake, guards the land beneath the basements of the Acropolis.

 Specify whether any participants, community members or members of the public were involved in the production of this artwork (max.
-50 words):
+50 words): None.

-none

 Relevance of artwork to artist’s background, if any (e.g. gender, ethnicity, etc., max.
 50 words):

-Returning to his homeland, Papagiannis condenses his ideas, memories, experiences, and visions and transforms them into artistic entities, with particular respect to the Epirote cultural heritage along with concern for the protection and enhancement of the natural environment.
-The nature of Epirus and the way of life, the customs, and the people themselves, robust and authentic, nourish his creativity and mobilize his art.
+Returning to his homeland, Papagiannis synthesises his ideas, memories, experiences and visions and transforms them into artistic creations, according particular respect to the Epirote cultural heritage, together with concern for the protection and enhancement of the natural environment.
+The nature of Epirus and its way of life, its customs, and the people themselves, robust and authentic, nourish his creativity and inspire his art.

 C. Pedagogical qualities